Find out what some of our graduates are doing today in pursuing their successful careers.

 With advancements in technology and the ability to better dissipate heat, some diesel truck manufacturers are starting to use disc brakes on the front/steering axles.
 Time will tell if disc brakes become the norm on drive/trailer axles.

 Like any other part of a vehicle, the hydraulic brake system may encounter problems on the road.
-Having an understanding of what can cause some of these issues can be helpful when talking to a technician or performing maintenance of your own:
+Having an understanding of what can cause some of these issues can be helpful when talking to a technician or performing diesel maintenance of your own:

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.